yuchdev/windows_10_antispy/README.md

 * Disable Cortana
 * Remove any Metro bloatware

+Application works from the command line and requires Administrator privileges.

 ## Pre-requisites
 * You must have Python version 3.4+ installed, however [last version](https://www.python.org/downloads/) always recommended
 * You should install `psutil` Python module before running the application: